teocala/DUBeat/documentation/installation.md

 ### See your results
 Results can be viewed in two ways:
 - By default, you should see on the screen the numerical errors with the exact solution.
-In addition, the `DG_error_parser` class will write the errors on a `.data` file.
-Finally, you can use the `generate_convergence_plots.py` script to create plots of the errors for different mesh refinements starting from a `.data` file.
+In addition, the DG_error_parser.hpp script will write the errors on a `.data` file.
+Finally, you can use the generate_convergence_plots.py script to create plots of the errors for different mesh refinements starting from a `.data` file.
 - The code generates two solution files, open `solution.xdmf` with [ParaView][] to see the contour plots of the numerical and exact solutions.

 ### Documentation, indentation and cleaning